hindu-comm/mail_stream_indology/2015/03/Documenting_manuscri/36__Dominik_Wujastyk.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2015-March/040866.html)

-​Many of us work with Indian manuscripts.
+Many of us work with Indian manuscripts.
 I'd like to draw attention to a LaTeX package called biblatex-manuscripts-philology
 <https://www.ctan.org/pkg/biblatex-manuscripts-philology>, written by
 Maïeul Rou­quette.
 It offers an extention to the amazing biblatex package